Apollon77/daikin-controller/README.md

 ## Note about v2.0 of this library
 The 2.x of the library is a port to Typescript.
 We tried to not break anything, but reality will proof how good we were on that :-) Some small changes are in that "might" be breaking depending on the usage:
 * Error parameter in callbacks is now an Error object and no string anymore
+* The Type exports that were available from DaikinAC directly are now exposed one level higher on the main export
 * ...

 ## Usage example